kdan-mobile-software-ltd/leveret_auth/README.md

-# Devise Auth
+# Leveret Auth

-`Devise Auth` is an extension gem that provides various authentication strategies
+`Leveret Auth` is an extension gem that provides various authentication strategies

 ## Prerequisites